UniJEPA: Enhancing Robot Policy via Unified Continuous and Discrete Representation Learning: Experiment

 \subsection{Ablation Study}

-In this section, we conduct a series of ablation studies to validate the effectiveness of the different components within UniCoD.
+In this section, we conduct a series of ablation studies to validate the effectiveness of the different components within UniJEPA.
 These experiments investigate the role of our continuous visual representations, the impact of our large-scale pre-training phase involving both language and visual prediction, and a comparison of several continuous vision encoding methods proposed in Sec~\ref{sec:method}.
-All ablation studies are conducted in the Simpler simulation environment, following the same training and evaluation protocols described in Sec \ref{sec:exp-sim}.